 Epiphany Couch is a multidisciplinary artist whose work explores generational knowledge, storytelling, and our connection to the metaphysical.
 By recontextualizing traditional mediums such as bookmaking, photography, and sculpture, she looks to present new ways through which we can examine our pasts, the natural world, and our ancestors.
 Couch’s work is unapologetically personal, drawing from family stories, her childhood experience, archival research, and her own dreams.
 She utilizes the book not only as a format through which to share these stories but as a precious object — intimate and heirloom-like.

-Couch is of Yakama, Puyallup, and Scandinavian lineage and grew up in the community of the Puyallup Tribe of Indians in Tacoma Washington.
+Couch is of spuyaləpabš (Puyallup), Yakama, and Scandinavian lineage and grew up in the community of the Puyallup Tribe of Indians in Tacoma Washington.
 She earned her BFA in Sculpture with a minor in Asian Studies from The University of Puget Sound in 2010.
-Her attendance was made possible by the Washington Award for Vocational Excellence in Photography, the John E Nelson Scholarship, the Bill Colby Art Scholarship, and the Trimble Scholarship.
-Her work has been shown at Carnation Contemporary in Portland OR, Gallery Ost in New York City, and Studio Editions Gallery in Seattle WA.
+Her work has been shown at Carnation Contemporary in Portland OR, Gallery Ost in New York City, Studio Editions Gallery in Seattle WA, among others.
+In 2022 she received the Jurors Choice Award for her work in the Around Oregon Annual at The Arts Center in Corvallis, Oregon.
 Currently, she lives in Portland, Oregon where she works as a freelance writer and studio assistant to artist Wendy Red Star.

 Copyright © Epiphany Couch 2021